Equivalences of Families of Stacky Toric Calabi-Yau Hypersurfaces: Applications and Examples

-\begin{remark} Take $X_\Sigma$ to be a complete, simplicial toric variety.
-A theorem of Bruzzo and Grassi (Theorem 3.8 of \cite{BG12}) states that, given the family $\F$ of anticanonical hypersurfaces in a toric variety $X_\Sigma$, the Picard rank of a very general hypersurface $X \in \F$ is the Picard rank of $X_{\Sigma}$.
-We define the \newterm{Noether-Lefschetz locus} to be the subvariety $\op{NL}(X_\Sigma)$ in $ \F$ where $X\in \op{NL}(X_{\Sigma})$ has higher Picard rank than that of $X_{\Sigma}$.
+\begin{remark} Bruzzo and Grassi (Theorem 3.8 of \cite{BG12}) prove that, given the family $\F$ of anti-canonical hypersurfaces in a complete, simplicial toric variety $X_\Sigma$, the Picard rank of a very general hypersurface $X \in \F$ is the Picard rank of $X_{\Sigma}$.
+It is an interesting problem to find subloci of hypersurfaces of higher Picard rank than $X_{\Sigma}$.
+While our resolutions are of higher Picard rank, the hypersurfaces themselves are not, a priori, in the Noether-Lefschetz locus as they are sometimes not smooth. \end{remark}

-While, we can give many examples of subloci of the ambient space locus using the technique above, the hypersurfaces in our subloci are typically not smooth.
-So, while the resolutions are of higher picard rank, the hypersurfaces themselves are not, a priori, in the Noether-Lefschetz locus.
-A paper by Bruzzo and Grassi on Noether-Lefschetz loci in these toric varieties is in preparation \cite{BG}. \end{remark}